Come Dancing with The Kinks

-Come Dancing with The Kinks: The Best of 1977-1986 is a double album compilation by the Kinks, released on Arista Records in 1986.
-It contains thirteen tracks released as singles, only one of which did not also appear on album, and six album tracks.
+Come Dancing with The Kinks: The Best of 1977–1986 is a double album compilation by the Kinks, released on Arista Records in 1986.

 Every one of the band's seven albums released by Arista during the time period indicated is represented here.
 Designed specifically for the American market, it peaked at No. 159 on the Billboard 200 and failed to chart in the United Kingdom.
-A version for compact disc was issued in 2000 by Koch Records.
-Liner notes are by John Swenson, and the original recordings were produced by Ray Davies.

 Content

 This album comprises a survey of the band's output during their second period of commercial success after their early hits of the mid-1960s, this success predominantly in the United States.
-After four low-selling concept albums for their previous label, RCA Records, their contract was not renewed.
+After four moderately successful concept albums for their previous label, RCA Records, their contract was not renewed.
 In 1976 they signed with a company recently launched by ex-Columbia Records head Clive Davis, Arista, making one live and six studio albums for the label during a stay of a decade.
 In an effort to reverse diminishing cash flow, the band jettisoned the horn players, back-up singers, and the theatricality of the mid-1970s work and embraced the arena rock styles of the period.
 Ray Davies decamped to New York and worked to write songs with the commercial American market in mind:

 I started working with Clive.
 I think Sleepwalker was an attempt to make it more palatable to radio and that's why Clive wanted to get involved.
 I was working with him very closely in those days.
 I rented an apartment in New York, and I would take my demo tapes into his office, he'd play the songs and make comments, and I would go back and work on them.